To be a Leader, Hear the Pain Not the Words

 Much of my work as a speaker and author is to help people to shift.
 Despite my best intentions, it can be very confronting for some.
 On more than one occasion, I have been challenged by someone, something like “I don’t think what you are proposing would work at all.”
-The first time this happened, I was shocked, and my ego wanted to respond with something like, “I’ve written five books on this subject, of course it works.”
+The first time this happened, I was shocked, and my ego wanted to respond with something like, “I’ve written seven books on this subject, of course it works.”
 Ego wants only to hear and respond to the words.
 Instead, I listen not to the words, but to the pain.

 Imagine the courage it takes for someone to stand up in front of a few thousand of their colleagues and challenge a keynote speaker—what kind of suffering would drive them to confront so publically?